 In accordance with the By-Laws and the regulations of the Board, the Audit and Control Committee must meet every three months to review periodic financial information to be submitted to the relevant regulatory authorities as well as any information which the Board must approve to be included in the annual accounts.
 Any member of the Audit and Control Committee can also request that a meeting be held.
-In 2014, the Audit and Control Committee held five meetings and in 2015, three meetings.
+In 2015, the Audit and Control Committee held eight meetings and, as of the date of this Prospectus, the Audit and Control Committee has held four meetings in 2016.